Providing the USD/VES Rate, using C# Functional Extensions

 Getting the date

-If no errors occurred while obtaining the multiplier we carry on to get the rate’s date, which is in the div element that follows dolarDiv
+If no errors occurred while obtaining the multiplier we carry on to get the rate’s date, which is in the div element that follows dolarDiv.

 dolarDiv.NextElementSibling.ToResult("No sibling for dolarDiv")

-As should be familiar by now, we continue with several operations on the Result
+As should be familiar by now, we continue with several operations on the Result type, provided by the Functional extensions library, until we obtain the desired date.

-with the date within the div, and propagate any error.
+First, we use the Bind method, which we used in GetUSDRateAsync, to find the span with the date within the div, and propagate any error.

-is of the form:
+The span is of the form:

 <span class="date-display-single" property="dc:date" datatype="xsd:dateTime"